freeolabini/freeolabini.github.io/_src/en/tweet-this/accuse.md

 image: /img/freeola.jpg
 title: Free Ola Bini.
 Tweet This!
 ---
-There is no reason to deny #OlaBini bail. #FreeOlaBini
+To date, it is still not known what #OlaBini is accused of.
+#HabeusCorpus
+#FreeOlaBini